Monkeystation/photanol-com/src/pages/index.md

       image: /img/placeholder-commercial.jpg
     - year: "2024"
       title: Commercial production
-      text: Our first commercial plant is planned to kick-off production in 2024.
+      text: "Our first commercial plant is planned to kick-off production in 2024.
         Rest assured, our upscaling teams are working hard to optimize and maximize production.
 Constantly iterating to evidence that Photanol is not only the most future-proof solution but also the solution with the lowest footprint of any sustainable option.
-Our economically sound business cases and new tech breakthroughs acting as instruments in our mission to restore balance to the planet, while powering the world.
+Our economically sound business cases and new tech breakthroughs acting as instruments in our mission to restore balance to the planet, while powering the world. "
       icon: /img/roadmap_commercial_production.png
       image: /img/istockphoto-146770925-1024x1024.jpg
   active: 6
 technology:
-  pretitle: HOW IT WORKS
+  pretitle: A PARADIGM SHIFT FOR A SUSTAINABLE FUTURE
-  title: Our natural, all-in-one factories
+  title: "Cyanobacteria: natural, all-in-one factories."
-  text: >
+  text: >-
-    Photanol is business-as-natural.
+    Petro-chemicals mean mining more fossil fuel; emitting more carbon.
+They’re also resource, land and time thirsty; the kind of industry that has led to a planet out of balance.
+The Photanol solution helps reset that balance.

-    We can make any compound, and therefore the monomers and polymers used for different plastics - clean, renewable and circular.
-Leaving fossil fuel in the ground.
-Extracting CO2  from the air.
-Using just sunlight and minimal water.
-We do it with innovation that follows nature’s lead.
+    We can create any carbon compound.
+Which means we can make the monomers used for different plastics, the ingredients commonly used in personal care products and detergents; even fuels - clean, renewable and circular.
+All thanks to innovation that follows nature’s lead.

-    Photanol uses the superpower of cyano-bacteria to photosynthesize.
-Creating a natural, all-in-one factory.
-We enhance the bacteria to absorb CO2 (transforming it from waste energy into circular feedstock).
-Then adapt its metabolic pathways to produce any desired chemical.
-Supremely efficient.
-With just oxygen as by-product.
-Primed for scalability thanks to Photanol’s platform technology.
+    Photanol works with the superpower of cyanobacteria to photosynthesize.
+Optimizing the bacteria to absorb more CO2, adapting its metabolic pathways to produce a desired chemical.
+Transforming the bacteria into highly-efficient mini factories that run on sunlight, produce just oxygen as by-product and need radically less land and water than traditional variants.
+All primed for scalability thanks to Photanol’s platform technology.
   video_item:
     label: Watch corporate movie
     link: ijMRUWfbp88